 Harrisburg, Pennsylvania, US

-Charles Almon Bennett (1850 - 19??) began manufacturing this typewriter, which he named after himself, in 1910.
-It was the successor to the Junior (patent no.670,889) which was introduced in 1907.
-The Junior lacked a paper table, utilized ink rollers and purportedly had alignment issues.
+Charles Almon Bennett (1850 - 19??) began manufacturing this typewriter in 1910.
+Though it he named it after himself, it was actually the successor to the Junior (patent no.670,889) which was introduced in 1907.
+The Junior lacked a paper table, utilized ink rollers and was plagued with alignment issues.
 Within the Bennett, the alignment problems were addressed (patent no.810,245), ribbon spools replaced the ink rollers and a folding paper table was added.

-From early advertisements it is safe to assume that C. Bennett resolved to manufacture the most portable typewriter available with a fully functional keyboard.
-At just $18, the price tag was small, too.
-Marketing campaigns primarily targeted professionals on the go.
-Early ads also let us know that the typewriters were, in Charles Bennett's opinion, outsourced to be "...made from best materials, by experts..." at the Elliott-Fisher Billing Machine Factory in Harrisburg, Pennsylvania.
-C. Bennett had no factory of his own, just sales offices.
+Early advertisements suggest that Bennett resolved to manufacture the most portable typewriter available which still had a fully functional keyboard.
+And at just $18, the price tag was small, too.
+The ads also let us know that the typewriters were, in Bennett's opinion, outsourced to be "...made from best materials, by experts..." at the Elliott-Fisher Billing Machine Factory in Harrisburg, Pennsylvania.
+Bennett had no factory of his own, just sales offices.
+Marketing campaigns targeted professionals on the go.

 Bennetts measure about 11" by 5" by 2" and weigh just 4-1/2 lbs.
-They type 84 characters from a standard QWERTY keyboard.
-Most Bennetts have an aluminum finish while others are painted black.
-One 1912 advertisement claims that there were 22,000 Bennetts already in use.
-The claim is plausible.
+They type 84 characters from a standard QWERTY layout.
+Most Bennetts have an aluminum finish while some are black.
+A 1912 ad claims that there were 22,000 Bennetts already in use, which is plausible.